GryderArt/ChIPseqPipe/plotTSSheat/README.md

 1. Download scripts and example files, edit file paths in scripts to suit your own

-2. Plot gene set heatmap with plotBEDheat.sh
+2. Plot gene set heatmap with plotBEDheat.sh or plotTSSheat.sh

 	build a configuration using codebuilder.xlsx (tab: heatmap)